Trail Running

 Where to start?

 There is only so much research, reading, talking and procrastinating that you can do!
 It’s time to stop yapping and take that leap of faith.
-Tri-Adventure offer a fantastic platform of races for the beginner adventure racer, use the quick links below or check us out at www.triadventure.co.uk
+Tri-Adventure offer a fantastic platform of races for the beginner as well as the experienced Adventure Racer.
+Use the quick links below or check us out at www.triadventure.co.uk

 Click on the video for a Tri-Adventure taster

-Trail Running – Gil from F.I.T Concepts offers some Trail running tips:
+Trail Running – @RunningCoachG offers some Trail running tips:

-Spice up your weekday run home: Unlike road running, trails are uneven and unpredictable So to spice up your training when not out in the wilderness try adding a little unplanned detours in.
-Turn your city environment into a trial by jumping over tree root on the pavement this will help with your awareness, running on and off the sidewalk to vary your stride height and hope onto low walls to do a few meters will work on your balance.
+Spice up your weekday run home: Unlike road running, trails are uneven and unpredictable.
+So, to spice up your training when not out in the wilderness try adding in a little unplanned detours.
+Turn your city environment into a trail by jumping over tree roots on the pavement.
+This will help with your awareness, as you run on and off the sidewalk to vary your stride, and as you hop onto low walls to do a few metres to work on your balance.

-Loss as a goose: Just a few stretches a day will lower the risk of injury (and months of recovery).
-Really is worth a couple of min a day and pre & post race.
+Loose as a goose: Just a few stretches a day will lower the risk of injury (and months of recovery).
+It really is worth a couple of minutes a day and pre & post race.

 Goooooooooooal!
-Trail running is a great to keep fit and get the body moving, but to really get the benefit of any training we need goals.
+Trail running is a great way to keep fit and get the body moving and, but to really get the benefit of any training, we need goals.
 One way of doing this is by testing ourselves, and a race is great for this.
-Entering a race keeps you motivated and brings likeminded people together.
-Most importantly it gives that sense of satisfaction that a training session just misses.
+Entering a race, keeps you motivated and brings likeminded people together.
+Most importantly, it gives that sense of satisfaction that a training session just misses.

-Navigation – Dave Rollins – GB orienteer team manager offers some tips:
+Navigation – Dave Rollins – GB Orienteering team manager offers some tips:

 Compass - The second navigational tool.
 Being able to take accurate bearings and check your direction of travel accurately will allow you to be confident in your position and always correctly orientated.

-Always have a plan – It is critical to invest time at the beginning of the race to build your overall race strategy but each individual leg should also have a plan.
-This will help prevent mistakes but will also allow you to flow from control to control.
+Always have a plan – It is critical to invest time at the beginning of the race to build your overall race strategy, and each individual leg should also have a plan.
+This will help prevent mistakes, and will also allow you to flow from control to control.

 For more tips from Dave see his Top 10 Navigational tips Blog.